utkarsh125/codebase-labs/Notes/Computer Vision/Unit 1/Image Processing Introduction.md

 ## Image Processing
-Image processing is a technique of performing operations on an image to enhance it or to extract meaningful information from it.
+<mark style="background: #BBFABBA6;">Image processing</mark> is a technique of performing operations on an image to enhance it or to extract meaningful information from it.

 ##### Key Objectives
 - **Image Enhancement**